 And unlike regular brownies, these protein powder brownies can help you reach your daily protein goals, curb your sweet tooth, and keep you full and satisfied longer.
 Did I mention they're also low carb, sugar free, and gluten free?

-For one, you'll want to use sugar free chocolate chips - my favorite ones to use are Lily's, but any sugar free chocolate chips work great.
+- Sugar free chocolate chips- my favorite ones to use are Lily's, but any sugar free chocolate chips work great.

 How To Make Protein Brownies